t4d-gmbh/Weekend-Out/README.md

       _Note: For the rest of this exercise, we assume that you've also named your repository `Weekend-Out`!_

 - Go to your own `Weekend-Out` repository and open a new Issue for Carol.
-  Name it `Package list restructuring` (Please keep the name as is!) and add a breif description of Carol wants to do.
+  Name it `Package list restructuring` (Please keep the name as is!) and add a brief description of what Carol wants to do.

 ### 2. Creating a New Feature Branch Online